 Dental Implant Placement

 If you’re a candidate for dental implants, your dentist will assess the thickness and strength of your jawbone before deciding if implants are a good option.
 During a dental implant procedure, your oral surgeon or dentist places one or more titanium posts into the jaw.
 Once the posts have fused to the bone, the dentist attaches an artificial tooth (crown) to each post.
-However, if the jawbone is too thin or soft, it might not withstand the forces and pressure of chewing and the implant may fail, explains the Mayo Clinic.
-If you have inadequate bone in your jaw, your dentist may recommend bone graft surgery, where a surgeon adds real or artificial bone material to the jaw to help strengthen it.
+However, if the jawbone is too thin or soft, it might not withstand the forces and pressure of chewing and the implant may fail, If you have an inadequate bone in your jaw, your dentist may recommend bone graft surgery, where a surgeon adds real or artificial bone material to the jaw to help strengthen it.